secretstartups/handbook/content/handbook/marketing/channel-marketing/_index.md

    * For easier tracking and enhanced transparency between the involved teams, the CMM is to apply due dates to MDF Request Epics.
 4. Flexi-budget requests
 On occasion we may consider supporting partners outside the [target markets](https://internal.gitlab.com/handbook/marketing/fy25-strategy/#target-markets-and-segments).
 For this we can leverage 5% of the overall quarterly MDF budget for the specific region.
 To gain approval for these tactics:
    * The CMM opens a flexi-budget issue, [example](https://gitlab.com/gitlab-com/marketing/channel-marketing/-/issues/1039).
    * The justification for using funds outside the focus countries will have to be provided by the CAM
    * The Regional Director of Channel reviews and vets the request
    * Approval is granted by Regional Marketing Lead and the Global Director of Channel & Field Marketing if deemed appropriate
    * The Regional FM Lead is responsible for tracking the MDF budget spend for all flexi budget requests in the region.
 SLAs for approving MDF flexi-budget requests differ case by case depending on the complexity of the request.

-#### Approval status of MDF campaigns:
+#### Approval status of MDF campaigns
    * [EMEA channel marketing board](https://gitlab.com/groups/gitlab-com/marketing/-/epic_boards/48005?label_name%5B%5D=Channel%20Marketing&label_name%5B%5D=EMEA%20Channels) (GitLab internal)
    * [APAC channel marketing board](https://gitlab.com/groups/gitlab-com/marketing/-/epic_boards/48005?label_name%5B%5D=Channel%20Marketing&label_name%5B%5D=EMEA%20Channels) (GitLab internal)